ciabo14/SelfDrivingCarND_AdvancedLaneFinding/README.md

 ![alt tag](https://github.com/ciabo14/SelfDrivingCarND_AdvancedLaneFinding/blob/master/images/HLSFIltering.png)

+**Sobel operator** is a very powerful operator to detect edges.
+Depending on the kernel size, it can detect sharper or stronger edges in the desired direction.
+Edges are computed convolving the kernel all along the image and computing a gradient value for each pixel of the image.
+Thresholding this gradient let us to choose which pixels are for us edges (an then lane lines).

+Sobel application along x and y, can be combined in different ways.
+For this project:
+1. I first combined the two direction application looking at the magnitude mask
+2. Then I used the x and y application of the operator to compute a sobel direction mask
+3. I combined the magnitude and the direction mask in a single sobel mask.

 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)